IvoVellekoop/openwfs/pydevice/PyDevice.md

   The `-> float` type hint indicates that the `floating_point` property is a floating-point number.
 It ensures that any value assigned to this property in MicroManager is a valid float, preventing type mismatch errors.

+- **Astropy Unit Type Hint:**
+    ```
+    import astropy.units as u

+    @property
+    def distance(self) -> u.Quantity[u.mm]:
+        return self._distance

+    @distance.setter
+    def distance(self, value):
+        self._distance = value.to(u.mm)
+    ```

+    The unit type hint enforces a unit to your property.
+Especially recommended during development of devices.
+The enforcement of units avoids confusion, and setting this property with a differently prefixed units will automatically set the internal to the right prefix.
+The astropy unit package also handles unit multiplication, e.g.

+    ```
+    a = 3 * u.m / u.s
+    b = 2 * u.s
+    print(a*b)
+    ```
+    will correctly output `6.0 m`.

+    Additionally, PyDevice recognises this unit, and sets it in the property name in MicroManager, as the suffix `_{unit}`.
+Highly recommended if possible.

 - **Boolean Type Hint:**

   ```python